square/blocks/docs/examples.rst

     uniques = reduce(lambda a, b: a | b, uniques_per_block)

-Of course if you have dask installed this is even easier
+And if you have dask installed the parallelization is even easier

 .. code-block:: python